VS

 Both vehicles offer seating for 5 people.

-In terms of boot space, the Audi Q8 e-tron offers hardly perceptible more room – 569 L compared to 523 L. That’s a difference of about 46 L.
+Looking at boot space, the Audi Q8 e-tron offers barely more boot space – 569 L compared to 523 L. That’s a difference of about 46 L.

-When it comes to payload, Audi Q8 e-tron distinct takes the win – 595 kg compared to 460 kg.
+When it comes to payload, the Audi Q8 e-tron carries clearly more – 595 kg compared to 460 kg.
 That’s a difference of about 135 kg.

 Who wins the race in the data check?